justin-marian/switch/README.md

       - With 802.1Q header (including tag) on trunk interfaces.
       - Without header if VLAN ID matches that of the received frame on access interfaces.

-**Linux VLAN Filtering:** To preserve VLAN tags, TPID value of 0x8200 is used instead of 0x8100.
+1. **Linux VLAN Filtering:** TPID value of 0x8200 is used instead of 0x8100.
 PCP and DEI are set to 0.

-**Trunk Links:** Links between switches operate in trunk mode, allowing passage of all VLANs.
-The native VLAN is irrelevant.
+2. **Trunk Links:** Links between switches operate in trunk mode, allowing passage of all VLANs.

-**Configuration:** VLANs and trunk configurations are set via a configuration file specified in the API section.
+3. **Configuration:** VLANs and trunk configurations are set via a configuration file specified in the API section.

 <p align="center">
     <img src="./images/tag_format.png" alt="TAG" width="50%">